 In this course, students get to know about psychodynamic approach theories and practices like psychoanalysis, drive psychology, ego psychology, and relational psychology.
 The content of the course includes clinical components letting the students apply the concepts, theories, and treating methods of psychoanalysis.

 5. Social psychology

-This is getting to know about the effect of social context on human behavior and psychology.
+This is learning about social context’s effect on human behavior and psychology.
 The course of social psychology includes examining the phenomena like gender roles, group behavior, altruism, stereotyping.
 This course of social psychology aspires the clinical psychologist to have a better understanding and to respond to the behavior of patients according to their social environment.

-There are a great deal of option to pursue a career in clinical psychology that includes establishing your own private practice and going for a job in certain institutions.
-You need to know what your mind is actually about and go for it certainly if you are into human mind and behavior.
-Psychology is vast and gives you a lot of options to choose from.
-If you feel a confusion in between you can eventually change the option as there are loads.
+There are many options to pursue a career in clinical psychology, including establishing your own private practice and going for a job in certain institutions.
+You need to know what your mind is about and go for it if you are into the human mind and behavior.
+Psychology is vast and gives you many options to choose from.
+If you feel confused, you can eventually change the option as there are loads.